 Even the cheapest imported scopes on the market have those features.
 At a minimum, this will allow you to comfortably carry your rifle from your truck to a deer stand or into a range and shoot with it.
 Whether or not your scope lasts a long time, has glass clear enough to shoot at 1000 yards, or will allow you to easily make adjustments with target turrets, is completely up to the manufacturer’s level of quality.

 Like everything else in life, there’s a difference in what you pay for and there’s a difference between an affordable “Walmart Special” and an expensive Trijicon ACOG.

 Best Scope for M1A on the Market Review

 1 Vortex Optics Crossfire II 6-24x50 AO, SFP Riflescope

 If you’re looking for a high-powered rifle scope to complement your M1A but want to spend under $300, Vortex Optics has you covered.
-Vortex optics manufacturers the crossfire two lineup of rifle scopes that have been selected by several manufacturers to come with the rifles out of the box.
+Vortex optics manufacturers the crossfire II line-up of rifle scopes that have been selected by several manufacturers to come with the rifles out of the box.

-This is because Vortex is hit a homerun when it comes to strike an accord between quality, durability, and value with this rifle scope lineup.
+This is because Vortex has hit a homerun when it comes to striking an accord between quality, durability, and value with this rifle scope line-up.
 This scope in particular features a massive 50mm objective bell and a whopping 24x magnification.

 The dead hold BDC reticle is not in the second focal plane, and the entire scope is optimized for quick shooting under pressure.
 This is perfect for anyone is going to be using their M1A for target shooting and is one of the best hunting optics because although this is a large riflescope, it is lightweight and very intuitive to use as well as being one of the toughest rifle scopes on the market.